Amikz/COMP3040Assignment3/GroupSeventeen_A3_Part01.md

 > * type: the type of transaction, either "sent" or "received"
 > * timestamp: the timestamp of when the transaction occurred
 > * amount: the amount of the transaction
-> * recipient: the recipient of the transaction amount, only provided if the transaction type is "sent"
-> * sender: the sender of the transaction amount, only provided if the transaction type is "received"
+> * otherparty: the recipient or sender of the transaction amount

 **Example Resource:**
 ```json